Bios4Biol/intronSeeker/INSTALL.md

 has been created  : Conda environment
 (it is the [environment.yml](https://forgemia.inra.fr/emilien.lasguignes/intronSeeker/-/blob/master/config/environment.yml) file)

-For an easy install, conda environments is recommended.
+For an easy install, creating a conda environment is recommended.
 Follow [this tutorial](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Miniconda.
 For a faster installation, we advise you to use mamba, already available in the latest version of conda